rapidstack/rapidstack/temp-docs/lambda/type-safe-api-handler.md

 These segments are named in the logs as follows and are reported in milliseconds:

-- `clientLatencyDuration`*: The time difference between the client sending the request and the gateway receiving it.
-(Time difference between #1 - #2).
+- `clientLatencyDuration`*: The time difference between the client sending the request (from its provided `x-debug-unix` header) to when the lambda started processing the it.
+(Time difference between #1 - #3).
 - `gatewayLatencyDuration`: The time difference between API Gateway receiving the event (from its provided UNIX timestamp) to when the lambda started processing.
 (Time difference between #2 - #3)
 - `serverPreprocessingDuration`: The duration from when the lambda starts processing to when the route handler function is called.
 (Time encompassing #4)
 - `routeHandlerDuration`*: The duration from when the route handler function is called to when it returns.
 (Time encompassing #5)